gafiore/client-py/CONTRIBUTING.md

 How To Contribute
 =================

-Every open source project lives from the generous help by contributors and fhirclient is no different.
+Every open source project lives from the generous help of contributors and fhirclient is no different.

 To make participation as pleasant as possible, this project adheres to the [Code of Conduct][] by the Python Software Foundation.